JeyAsare/fithub/README.md

 - I would like to create functionality for users to upload videos of their workouts and add them to thier posts to create more interactivity.
 - I would like to create a reward system for individuals who have maybe hit 20 posts or 50 posts etc.
-- I have asked for users emails so maybe in the future be able to allow users to suscribe to a newsletter.
+- I have required for users to provide their emails so maybe in the future be able to allow users to suscribe to a newsletter.
+- I would've liked to have my add post page more descriptive and tailored to the workout for users.
+E.g. have fields for workout sets, workout weights and workout reps.
+This would help users to easily note workouts made by other users.
+- I would like to create a favourites page for users.
+This would help users pick their favourite workouts and keep them on a page that they can access easily instead of scrolling through the communities page to re find workouts that they liked.
+- I would like to create a comments section to increase online interation with users.

 ## Deployment & Local Development